 Michael Ging is a church musician, organist, and entrepreneur.

-Dr. Ging has maintained an active career as a liturgical musician since he was appointed Organist/Choirmaster at Our Lady of Good Counsel Catholic Church (Folly Beach, SC) at age fourteen.
+He has maintained his vocation as a liturgical musician since his appointment as Organist/Choirmaster at Our Lady of Good Counsel Catholic Church (Folly Beach, SC) at age fourteen.
 He currently serves as Director of Music & Parish Organist at All Saints Episcopal Church (Winter Park, FL).
-Prior to this appointment he served as Director of Music/Organist-in-Residence at New Hope Lutheran Church (Missouri City, TX) and as Associate Director of Music/Organist at St. John Vianney Catholic Church (Houston), where he led music for over 400 liturgies each year.
+His previous calls include a decade of ministry at New Hope Lutheran Church (Missouri City, TX) as well as at Catholic, Lutheran, and Episcopal churches in South Carolina, Ohio, and Texas.

-Dr. Ging received his education in prestigious academic settings.
-He earned the Doctor of Musical Arts at the University of Houston where he studied organ with Robert Bates, conducting with Betsy Cook Weber, and completed his dissertation, “Orchestrations and Transformations: Guilmant, Widor, and the Emergence of Music for Organ and Orchestra in France,” under the guidance of Matthew Dirst.
-He holds a master’s degree from Rice University, where he studied with Ken Cowan as recipient of the Frederick Royal Gibbons Memorial Scholarship, generously funded by ZZ Top lead singer Billy Gibbons.
-He is a graduate of the Oberlin Conservatory of Music where he studied with Jack Mitchener.
-He pursued his early musical studies in his native Charleston, SC, with Stephen Distad and Sarah Younkin.
+Michael is a graduate of prestigious academic institutions.
+He earned the Doctor of Musical Arts at the University of Houston where he studied organ with Robert Bates, conducting with Betsy Cook Weber, and wrote his dissertation, “Orchestrations and Transformations: Guilmant, Widor, and the Emergence of Music for Organ and Orchestra in France,” under the guidance of Matthew Dirst.
+He holds a Master of Music from Rice University, where he studied with Ken Cowan as the recipient of the Frederick Royal Gibbons Memorial Scholarship, generously funded by ZZ Top’s lead singer Billy Gibbons.
+He is a graduate of the Oberlin Conservatory of Music, where he studied with Jack Mitchener.
 Additional studies include harpsichord with Matthew Dirst and improvisation with George Baker and Sigurd Øgaard.